What Can You Drink On a Carnivore Diet? (Full List)

 Casein is a protein found in milk, yet it’s very similar to the protein gluten.
 For some people, gluten can lead to gut impermeability and autoimmune challenges.

-I’ve read that functional medicine doctors usually advise their patients to stay clear of milk and casein in order to clear up their stomach and autoimmune issues.
+I’ve read that functional medicine doctors usually advise patients to stay clear of milk and casein to clear up their stomach and autoimmune issues.

 Cancer Issues